 Wait until you are confident that the investor will say, "maybe" or "yes," before you ask.

 Take feedbacks and be open to them.
 Be a great listener.
 Refine your pitch constantly.

 XIFAQ is a startup incubator and startup accelerator.

-Based in Atlanta, Georgia, USA and New Delhi, India, XIFAQ's mission is to empower communities of talented and motivated people to build impactful companies worldwide.
+Based in Atlanta, Georgia, USA, New Delhi, India and now setting up in Dubai, UAE too.
+XIFAQ's mission is to empower communities of talented and motivated people to build impactful companies worldwide.